-Common stocks of unconsolidated subsidiaries, primarily C.M.
-Life Insurance Company (C.M.
-Life), MML Bay State Life Insurance Company (MML Bay State), and MMHLLC, are accounted for using the statutory equity method.
-The Company accounts for the value of MMHLLC at its underlying U.S. GAAP equity value less an adjustment of \$295 million as of December 31, 2020 for a portion of its noncontrolling interests.
-Operating results, less dividends declared, for MMHLLC is reflected as net unrealized capital gains (losses) in the Statutory Statements of Changes in Surplus.
-Dividends declared from MMHLLC are recorded in net investment income when declared and are limited to MMHLLC's U.S. GAAP retained earnings.
+Common stocks of unconsolidated subsidiaries, primarily MassMutual Holding LLC (MMHLLC), Glidepath and MM Investment Holding (MMIH), are accounted for using the statutory equity method.
+The Company accounts for the value of MMHLLC at its underlying U.S. generally accepted accounting principles (U.S. GAAP) equity value less adjustments for the limited statutory basis of accounting related to foreign insurance subsidiaries and controlled affiliates entities as well as an adjustment of \$612 million as of December 31, 2021 for a portion of its noncontrolling interests (NCI).
+Glidepath is valued on it is underlying GAAP equity with adjustment to recognize its investment in GALIC based on GALIC's underlying statutory surplus, adjusted for any unamortized goodwill that would have been recognized under the statutory purchase method.
+Operating results, less dividends declared, for MMHLLC, Glidepath and MMIH are reflected as net unrealized capital gains in the Statutory Statements of Changes in Surplus.
+Dividends declared from MMHLLC, Glidepath and MMIH are recorded in net investment income when declared and are limited to MMHLLC, Glidepath and MMIH's U.S. GAAP retained earnings.
 The cost basis of common stocks - subsidiaries and affiliates is adjusted for impairments deemed to be other than temporary.

-Refer to Note 10c.
+Refer to Note 5c.
 "Common stocks - subsidiaries and affiliates" for further information on the valuation of MMHLLC.